schuang/advanced-python-series/workshop2.md

 ## Next Step

-You are now ready to proceed to Workshop 3 to learn about GPU computing.
+You are now ready to proceed to **Workshop 3: Accelerating Your Code with GPUs** to learn about GPU computing.

 ## References